dotherightthing/traktor-live-v1/README.md

 1. `bome-midi-translator-pro/nanoKONTROL Studio.bmtp`

-Automatically loaded by BetterTouchTool, otherwise double-click to load.
+The `.bmtp` file is Automatically loaded by the Automator app, otherwise double-click to load.

 ##### Ableton Live MIDI setup